 If you will be saving RAW +JPEG, you'll need to decide if you want to keep the RAW and JPEG files in the same folder or separate folders.
 Some people save the RAW files in one folder and the JPEG in another.
 I tried this for a bit and found it was a pain to work with.
 I would view the JPEGs in Windows Explorer and decide which file I want to edit the RAW file.
 (Using the RAW editor is my first choice because it provides more control over the image characteristics.)
 I would find the JPEG and then have to switch to the folder where the RAW file was located.
 In addition to requiring duplicate folders, one for the RAW and one for the JPEG, I found switching file locations cumbserome.
 I decided that keeping the RAW in the same folder as the JPEG was much simpler to work with as the RAW file was right next to the JPEG file in Windows Explorer.

 I store my images by subject, primary subject.
 Since I use Windows to view my images, I created a directory (folder) in the root called PHOTOS.
 That way I don't have to keep drilling down through to My Documents or My images.
 When I backup the photos, I simply backup the PHOTOS directory and all the subdirectories in it.
 If I were to use a cataloger, I would just tell the cataloger to use C:\PHOTOS.
 The cataloger will find all the images in each sub-directory.
 Everything is in ONE primary place.
 Below is a portion of how I store my images.
 Remember - What works for me may not work for you.

-I only use date folders if there are more than one date for images from a place as the date taken is in the file metadata.
+I only use date folders (YYYY-MM) if there are more than one date for images from a place as the date taken is in the file metadata.
 The metadata also contains fields for image title, subject, tags, and comments.
 The tag, subject, title, and comments fields are searchable with Windows Explorer.